 Dedicated to producing translations of some of the most important classical treatises within the Sakya tradition, as well as publishing teachings from the great masters of our time and introductory volumes.
 Click here to enter.

 In collaboration with Mangalam, the institute provides online courses, podcasts, books, and quizzes for the thorough study of Buddhist teachings.
-Participants will be guided through carefully curated content before their understanding of the materials are quizzed.
+Participants will be guided through carefully curated content before their understanding of the materials is quizzed.
 Certificates are awarded upon successful completion of a course.
 Click here to enter.

 A nonprofit charitable organization dedicated to the teachings of the Buddha.
 The Foundation oversees programs in the United States and the Himalayas.
 Their foundation hosts on their site prayers books, practice texts, and recorded Mahayana teachings.
 Click here to enter.